“Badges? We ain’t got no badges. We don’t need no badges! I don’t have to show you any stinkin’ badges!” – from “The Treasure of the Sierra Madre”

-The policy and procedure handbook helps to set the stage for both existing and new employees.
-That being said, the company should still reserve the right, at any time and in its sole discretion, to change, modify, delete or deviate from any guideline in the handbook at any time without notice.
+The policy and procedures handbook helps to set the stage for both existing and new employees.
+The company should still reserve the right, at any time and in its sole discretion, to change, modify, delete or deviate from any guideline in the handbook at any time without notice.
 Remove the ambiguity from the team by aligning the policies and procedures of the company by articulating them through an organized handbook.

 Here are some of the items to address when developing a policy and procedure handbook:

 Align Expectations: The handbook should address consistency and standards for employees.
-Details should include guidelines regarding email and telephone use; social media and other forms of communication.
+Details should include guidelines regarding email and telephone use, social media, and other forms of communication.
 The handbook should set the dress code for the company as well as establishing guidelines for the office and field.
-In addition, all of the travel policies of the company should be clearly outlined, or the owner will see widely variant employee use.
+In addition, all the travel policies of the company should be clearly outlined, or the owner will see widely variant employee use.

-Communicate Non-Negiotables: As an employer, the handbook should communicate key information—many of which are required by law.
+Communicate Non-Negotiables: As an employer, the handbook should communicate key information – many of which are required by law.
 These may include that the company is an Equal Employment Employer.
 In addition, communicating the Family and Medical Leave Act (FMLA) as well as the American with Disabilities Act (ADA) should be included.
 Lastly, the handbook should include the company workplace drug policy.

 Keep It Confidential: Lastly, every employee (and employer) should find comfort that their personal information remains intact.
 Guidelines on how reference checks are conducted as well as the management of the employee personnel file should be outlined.
 Maintaining and preserving the integrity of the organization as well as the employees is critical.

 Creating and maintaining a policy and procedure handbook helps both the employer and employee know the “playing field” at the company.
-Most issues arise due to the fact that the policies of the organization are vague at best.
-Taking the time, in advance, to appropriately inform employees of the expectations of them, will prove to be the path to greater prosperity.
+Most issues arise since the policies of the organization are vague at best.
+Taking the time, in advance, to appropriately inform employees of the expectations of them will prove to be the path to greater prosperity.